 There were few enough citizens that everyone in a given city would at least recognize, if not know, one another, and all citizens were expected to take part in public office.
 Unlike our modern system of representative democracy, where we simply elect officials to speak for us, all Greek citizens were expected to voice their own opinions in large deliberative and judicial assemblies.
 There was a strong bond of kinship created in citizenship, as the same people lived together, governed together, served in the army together, and enjoyed leisure time together.

 The age of the city-state came to a close within Aristotle’s lifetime, however, due to the efforts of his most famous pupil, Alexander the Great.
 Alexander came to power in the northern kingdom of Macedonia and within a decade had established one of the largest empires the world has ever seen.
-When Alexander died, Greece once more became fragmented, but the fierce independence of the city-states was a thing of the past.
+After the death of Alexander in 323 BCE, Greece once more became fragmented, but the fierce independence of the city-states was a thing of the past.
 Greek culture was on the decline, and within a few hundred years, it would be swallowed up by the burgeoning Roman Empire.